What I’ve learned about the good, the bad, and the ugly Annuities

 When you buy an annuity, you are insuring your future income along with your capital.
 As you know, most insurance products are expensive, and annuity is not an exclusion.

-In general, annuities are considered dreadful products, however, depending on your situation, it may fit well into your retirement portfolio.
+In general, annuities are considered dreadful products, however, depending on your situation, they may fit well into your retirement portfolio.

-If you buy the annuity, make sure you are working with fiduciary.
-Unfortunately, most insurance and stock brokers are not fiduciaries.
+If you buy the annuity, make sure you are working with a fiduciary.
+Unfortunately, most insurance and stockbrokers are not fiduciaries.
 If they will sell you any financial product that is “suitable for your situation” but costs a lot in the long run, it is your own fault.

 I have learned that after passing the rule, the sales of annuities fell more than 15%.
 Guess why?
 Because many investment brokers want to avoid the trouble if the customer will complain, not to mention the increased amount of documentation to prepare.